Learning to learn in adulthood: Here's how it works!

 Company

-"An old dog doesn't learn new tricks either" – have you heard that before or even said it yourself?
-We are convinced: that's not true!
-After all, everyone can learn to learn, even at an older age.
+"An old dog can’t learn new tricks" – have you ever heard that, or even said it yourself?
+We are convinced: that’s not true!
+After all, everyone can learn how to learn, even at an older age.

-“I'm too old for that” is probably the most common excuse from older employees or course participants when it comes to the topic of further training – especially popular in software training.
-But don’t worry: this myth about learning in old age has already been debunked a few years ago!
-We have already discussed this topic in the blog and found that older people actually have a certain advantage when it comes to learning.
-After all, their prior knowledge is significantly greater than that of younger people.
-This allows for better connections to be made between information.
+“I’m too old for that” is probably the most common excuse older employees or course participants use when it comes to professional development – especially when it comes to software training.
+But don’t worry: this myth about learning in old age was disproven several years ago!
+In our blog, we have already discussed the topic and found that older people sometimes even have a certain advantage when learning.
+After all, their prior knowledge is much greater than that of younger people.
+This allows information to be linked together more easily.

-Tip: You can find the whole article here: “What Hansel doesn’t learn…” – The Myth of Learning in Old Age
+Tip: You can find the full article here: “What little Hans doesn’t learn…” – The myth of learning in old age

-What is true: Adults learn differently than children, after all, their basic prerequisites are different.
-In most cases, adults learn voluntarily, to personally develop or to meet their professional needs.
-Adults also enjoy learning collaboratively and bring a wealth of experience and resources into the learning process.
-Besides their prior knowledge and experiences, they also have a different approach to knowledge.
-Accordingly, learning motivation differs as well:
+What is true: Adults learn differently from children, after all their starting point is different.
+In most cases, adults learn voluntarily in order to develop personally or meet their professional needs.
+Adults also like to learn collaboratively and bring a wealth of experience and resources into the learning process.
+In addition to their prior knowledge and experience, they also have a different approach to knowledge.
+Accordingly, the motivation for learning also differs:

-• Adults are motivated by relevance and practical connection.
+• Adults are motivated by relevance and practical application.

 • Adults are intrinsically motivated and act problem-oriented.

-• Adults learn independently and at their own pace.
+• Adults learn self-directed and at their own pace.

-And that’s exactly what you can leverage when learning!
-Whether you want to learn yourself or are a responsible party for the learning process of others: Create the necessary space in the learning process so that individual learning preferences can be taken into account.
-Motivation is crucial!
+And that’s exactly what you can use to your advantage when learning!
+Whether you want to learn yourself or are responsible as a training manager for other people’s learning process: Create the necessary freedom in the learning process so that individual learning preferences can be taken into account.
+The motivation is crucial!

-Supporting learning to learn with the right strategy
+Supporting learning how to learn with the right strategy

-My colleague Laura has already reported in the blog about how the learning strategies of children and adults differ.
-Therefore, I would just like to briefly touch on the various learning strategies here:
+My colleague Laura has already written in the blog about how learning strategies differ between children and adults.
+So I would like to briefly touch on the different learning strategies here:

-Depending on your preference, you should pursue cognitive, metacognitive, or resource-based learning strategies.
-Typically, the learning process consists of aspects from all three strategies.
+Depending on your preference, you should therefore follow a cognitive, metacognitive, or resource-based learning strategy.
+Usually, the learning process consists of aspects of all three strategies.

-Especially in adulthood, it pays off to consciously combine these strategies.
-For example, those who actively process new content, reflect on their own learning process, and utilize suitable resources significantly improve their learning success.
-Learning thus becomes not only more effective but also more sustainable.
+Especially in adulthood, it is worth consciously combining these strategies.
+For example, anyone who actively processes new content, reflects on their own learning process, and at the same time makes use of suitable resources significantly increases learning success.
+Learning thus becomes not only more effective, but also more sustainable.

-No matter which you prefer – to make learning easier for yourself in adulthood, you should pay attention to a few things in each learning process:
+No matter which one you prefer – to make learning easier for you in adulthood, you should pay attention to a few things in every learning process:

-These 10 tips will help you support your adult learners in training and seminars during the learning process:
+These 10 tips will help you support your adult learners in trainings and courses during the learning process:

-1. Find a quiet place without distractions, change it regularly
+1. Find a quiet place without distractions and change it regularly

-2. Create a positive attitude towards the learning process
+2. Create a positive attitude toward the learning process

-3. Learn often, but in short units very much in the sense of microlearning
+3. Study often, but in short units, in the spirit of microlearning

-4. Start with difficult topics and don’t push them to the end
+4. Start with difficult topics and don’t put them off until the end

-5. Note down important points, ideally even by hand
+5. Write down important points, ideally by hand

 6. Plan conscious breaks before you need them because you are exhausted

-7. Set your own goals and check them regularly yourself
+7. Set your own goals and review them regularly yourself

-8. Don’t forget to review what you learned soon
+8. Don’t forget to repeat what you’ve learned in a timely manner

 9. Do self-tests after each learning unit and check your knowledge

-10. Find study partners and exchange information about what you’ve learned
+10. Find learning partners and exchange ideas about what you’ve learned

-Secret tip: Active Recall instead of many repetitions!
+Secret tip: Active Recall instead of lots of repetition!

-Most people think that they learn particularly well when they read and repeat texts multiple times.
-However, a significant error occurs: You think you know a lot because certain words and text passages seem familiar to you.
-Often, however, you then only skim the text.
-But in a testing situation, you can’t remember it anymore because you miss the small cues.
-Therefore, according to the Active Recall method, it is much more sensible to actively recall what you have learned from your own memory, without learning materials and texts, and summarize the content independently.
+Most people think that they learn particularly well when they read texts several times and repeat them.
+However, this involves a significant mistake: You think you know a lot because certain words and passages sound familiar.
+Often, you only skim the text afterwards.
+But in an exam situation, you can no longer remember it because the small supports are missing.
+That is why, according to the Active Recall method, it makes much more sense to actively retrieve what you have learned from your own memory, without learning materials and texts, and summarize the content independently.

-The next time you read a text to learn the content, it’s better to write down questions about the text that you then answer instead of summarizing the most important information from the text!
+The next time you read a text to learn its contents, write questions about the text instead, which you then answer, rather than summarizing the most important information from the text!

-Ideally, pass these tips directly on to your learners, whether in the online course or in the training itself.
-This way, you provide your participants with immediate actionable recommendations that they can implement independently.
-Support them in learning, for instance by sending regular reminder emails for your online course.
-Offer participants the opportunity to reach out to you directly with questions.
-Ensure a good learning environment from the start in the form of a learning culture where learning is truly welcome!
-All of these factors positively influence your participants’ learning motivation.
+Ideally, pass these tips directly on to your learners, whether in an online course or in the training itself.
+This gives your participants concrete recommendations for action that they can implement independently.
+Support them while learning, for example by sending regular reminder emails for your online course.
+Offer participants the opportunity to contact you directly if they have questions.
+From the outset, ensure a good learning environment in the form of a learning culture in which learning is actually encouraged!
+All of these are factors that positively influence your participants’ motivation to learn.

 Conclusion

-Learning can also be intentionally improved in adulthood if learning strategies, motivation, and the learning environment are consciously designed.
+Even in adulthood, learning can be specifically improved when learning strategies, motivation, and the learning environment are consciously designed.

-Adults already bring many experiences, prior knowledge, and clear goals into the learning process.
-This is where their great strength lies.
-When learning content has a direct connection to daily life and can be processed independently, both motivation and learning success increase.
+Adults already bring a lot of experience, prior knowledge, and clear goals into the learning process.
+That is precisely where their great strength lies.
+When learning content has a direct connection to everyday life and can be worked on independently, both motivation and learning success increase.

 The tips presented show that small changes in learning behavior can already make a big difference.
-Short learning units, regular repetitions, self-tests, or methods like Active Recall help to anchor knowledge in the long term.
+Short learning units, regular repetition, self-tests, or methods such as Active Recall help to anchor knowledge over the long term.

-Anyone who understands learning as an active process and consciously shapes it can develop new skills even in adulthood and continuously educate themselves.
+Anyone who understands learning as an active process and shapes it consciously can develop new skills even in adulthood and continue their education continuously.

 Your company's employees should regularly continue their education?
 Get our free guide "Learning Culture in Companies."